-Register for the Friday session at 12:00 p.m.
+Register for the Monday virtual information session at 4:00 p.m.
 EST.

 Personal interviews are not offered, except for BSFS/MSFS and BSBA/MSFS candidates, for whom an interview is required.